 - (1) Interpretations In this section of this Policy, unless otherwise stated, - (a) a reference to "a business" includes a division or some lesser component of another business acquired by a reporting issuer that constitutes a significant acquisition; and - (b) the term "parent" refers to the vendor from whom the reporting issuer purchased a business. - (2) Acquisition of a Division As discussed in subsection 8.1(4) of this Policy, the acquisition of a division of a business and in certain circumstances, a lesser component of a person or company, may constitute an acquisition of a business for purposes of the Instrument, whether or not the subject of the acquisition previously prepared financial statements.
 To determine the significance of the acquisition and comply with the requirements for financial statements in a business acquisition report under Part 8 of the Instrument, financial statements for the business must be prepared.
-This section provides guidance on preparing these financial statements.

-(3) Divisional and Carve-Out Financial Statements - The terms "divisional" and "carveout" financial statements are often used interchangeably although a distinction is possible.
+This section provides guidance on preparing these financial statements. - Oitisional and Carve-Out Financial Statements The terms "divisional" and "carve-out" financial statements are often used interchangeably although a distinction is possible.
 Some companies maintain separate financial records and financial statements for a business activity or unit that is operated as a division.
 Financial statements prepared from these financial records are often referred to as "divisional" financial statements.
 In other circumstances, no separate financial records for a business activity are maintained; they are simply consolidated with the parent's records.
 In these cases, if the parent's financial records are sufficiently detailed, it is possible to extract or "carve-out" the information specific to the business activity in order to prepare separate financial statements of that business.
-Financial statements.
+Financial statements prepared in this manner are commonly referred to as "carve-out" financial statements.
 The guidance in this section applies to the preparation of both divisional and carve-out financial statements unless otherwise stated.